-- (i) advises the AMC on guidelines, policy and procedures - (ii) oversees AMC assessment and review of intern training accreditation authorities - (iii) oversees AMC assessment and accreditation of providers of assessment processes for international medical graduates including Workplace Based Assessment under the Standard Pathway (Workplace Based Assessment) and pre-employment structured clinical interviews (PESCIs) - (iv) seeks to encourage improvements in medical education in Australia and New Zealand that respond to evolving health needs and practices, and educational and scientific developments, including:

-contributes to and advises the AMC on national and international developments and discussions concerning medical education

-- sponsors and undertakes activities that promote improvement in medical education. - (v) sets an annual program of activities and reports to each general meeting of the Council on its activities.
+- (i) advises the AMC on guidelines, policy and procedures - (ii) oversees AMC assessment and review of intern training accreditation authorities - (iii) oversees AMC assessment and accreditation of providers of assessment processes for international medical graduates including Workplace Based Assessment under the Standard Pathway (Workplace Based Assessment) and pre-employment structured clinical interviews (PESCIs) - (iv) seeks to encourage improvements in medical education in Australia and Aotearoa New Zealand that respond to evolving health needs and practices, and educational and scientific developments, including: - contributes to and advises the AMC on national and international developments and discussions concerning medical education - sponsors and undertakes activities that promote improvement in medical education. - (v) sets an annual program of activities and reports to each general meeting of the Council on its activities.

-The Committee includes members appointed after consultation with health jurisdictions; the Australian Medical Association; and the Confederation of Postgraduate Medical Education Councils.
+The Committee's Terms of Reference outline the membership of the Committee which includes members appointed after consultation with health jurisdictions; the Australian Medical Association; and the Confederation of Postgraduate Medical Education Councils.
 The Committee also includes a graduate of a workplace based assessment program, a doctor in training, prevocational training supervisors, a member with experience in the assessment of international medical graduates, a member with a background in, and knowledge of, health consumer issues and a position to enhance the contribution of Aboriginal and/or Torres Strait Islander peoples to the AMC's accreditation processes.